 - This is one of the things that would come automatically to you after some time of staying in Hong Kong.
 And when you do, it’s because you either have had an awful experience by getting pushed out of the way, or some people had taunted you, “Mgoi” as they squeezed themselves down to the fast lane.

-- Either way, it’s traumatising and it sends you to learning your lesson straight up.
+- Either way, it’s traumatizing and it sends you to learn your lesson straight up.
 So even if you’re not in Hong Kong, you still apply it either way, or you find yourself, tucked politely on the side.

 You can exactly gauge what time you’ll reach a certain place because of all the apps or digital kiosks that let you know the bus and train schedules.